braydie/HowToBeAProgrammer/en/GLOSSARY.md

 Slang for unknown-unknown.
 Problems that cannot presently even be conceptualized that will steal time away from the project and wreck the schedule.

-### boss

-The person or entity that gives you tasks.
-In some cases this may be the public at large.

 ### printlining

 The insertion of statements into a program on a strictly temporary basis that output information about the execution of the program for the purpose of debugging.